Teacher support for Maths

 Hamilton Education sells hard copy teaching resources that support Hamilton plans at very low cost.
 Group Readers, phonics books, number lines and 'Five Minute Fillers' can help you teach literacy and numeracy skills in your classroom.

-For Homework, Year 1 Problem-solving Investigations, Starters or NNS-examples select Reception or Year 1 on the red bar above.
+For Homework, Starters, Problem-solving investigations or other supporting material, please select Reception or Year 1 on the red bar above.

 Reception: Count reliably up to 10 objects.
 Recognise and estimate numbers more and less than 6.
 Place numbers 1-10 on a line.
 Place three numbers under 10 in order.
 Find a number between two numbers under 10.
 Year 1: Count reliably up to 20 objects.
 Recognise and estimate numbers more and less than 10.
 Use the landmarks of 5s to help place other numbers on a washing line or bead bar.
 Mental addition to make ‘teen’ numbers by adding more to 10.
 Partition each ‘teen’ number into 10 and the rest.